Night Shift · Chapter 3

 "Memphis 911, what is the location of your emergency?"

 The voice on the other end was a man.
 A car accident on Elvis Presley Boulevard.
-Two vehicles, minor injuries, the cars blocking the intersection.
+Two vehicles, minor injuries, cars blocking the intersection.
 Delia followed the protocol.
 She asked the questions.
 She typed the information.
 She dispatched the units.
 She stayed on the line.
-She did the things that the training had prepared her to do, the things that the simulator had rehearsed, the things that Patricia had taught and Marcus was now monitoring, the monitoring a presence that Delia felt beside her, the presence of the senior dispatcher on the split headset, listening, listening the way Delia listened to the caller, the two listenings nested inside each other, the caller listened to by the trainee and the trainee listened to by the trainer, the system's layers of attention stacked, the attention the care, the care the training, the training the tradition.
+Marcus listened beside her on the split headset, the caller listened to by the trainee and the trainee listened to by the trainer.

 She dispatched the units.
 She logged the call.
 She typed the narrative.
 She sat at the console and she looked at Marcus and Marcus looked at her and Marcus nodded — the nod, his nod, the nod that would become the nod, the nod that said: you did it, the protocol held, the voice held, the call is behind you, the next call is ahead, and the between is where you are, the between is this moment.